 MHQP’s PES data can be used for the following:

 - Research that includes trending: MHQP can provide current and the prior 4-year data extracts that are necessary for trend analysis

-The Survey Data captures feedback from a large sample of adult and pediatric patients who are insured through employer-funded commercial health plans, which represents approximately 50% of the population in Massachusetts.
+The survey data capture feedback from a large sample of adult and pediatric patients who are insured through employer-funded commercial health plans, which represents approximately 50% of the population in Massachusetts.